onymous-games/whisper-rpg/README.md

 ## Taking a turn

-Every character roles for initiative (Initiative skill + D20).
+Every character roles for initiative (MA + BA + SA + D20).
 Players take turns in order of initiative from highest to lowest.
 In the case of a tie, the side that started the combat goes first.
+If the tie is on the same side of combat, they may choose who goes first.

-Once turn order is established, each character can move up to their full movement (normally 5 spaces [25 feet]) and take an action.
-Theoretically, turns should be 5 seconds long.
+Once turn order is established, each character can move up to their full movement (normally 4 spaces [20 feet]) and take an action.
+Characters experience 5 seconds per turn regardless of how long the player takes.

 ### Attacking

-Roll `3D6 + either melee or ranged attack modifier`.
+Roll `3D6 + attack modifier`.
 If that number is **over** the target's AC, roll damage.

 Damage:
 - Unarmed attacks are `1D4 + BS`